Back to Insights

 Get a Demo →

-The best practice for tracking pre-solicitation notices is to set up automated alerts on SAM.gov filtered by your NAICS codes, target agencies, and set-aside types.
+The best practice is to register as a vendor on every procurement portal for your target states and top agencies, then set up automated email alerts filtered by category.
 Review the alerts daily.
-When you spot a relevant pre-solicitation, immediately begin your capture process: research the requirement, identify the contracting officer, and start assembling your proposal team.
+When you spot a relevant notice, immediately begin your capture process: research the requirement, identify the procurement contact, and start assembling your proposal team.

-Action step: Configure SAM.gov saved searches for pre-solicitation notices in your primary NAICS codes.
-Check them every morning.
-This is free and takes 10 minutes per day once set up.
+Action step: Register on the procurement portals for your top target states and agencies, and configure saved searches in your category.
+Check them every morning, this is free and takes 10 minutes per day once set up.

 6.Step 4: Monitor Board Meetings and Public Budget Sessions